bob123456678/TrainControl/Readme.md

 ## Changelog

-* v1.10.7 [Beta]
+* v1.10.7 [9/30/23]
+    - Improvements to the locomotive selector window
-    - Added a tooltip depicting the current key mapping to each locomotive tile in the locomotive selector window; mapped locomotives will be shown in gray.
+        - Added a tooltip depicting the current key mapping(s) to each locomotive tile
+        - Currently mapped locomotives will be shown in bold
-    - Added basic tracking of locomotive run time; report button available in the locomotive selector window
+    - Added basic tracking of locomotive usage (run time); button available in the Tools tab
     - Added option to change the ID of an existing route
-    - The locomotive direction buttons will now resend the direciton command when pressed in the locomotive's current direction
+    - The locomotive direction buttons will now resend the direction command when pressed in the locomotive's current direction

 * v1.10.6 [9/24/23]
     - If no CAN messages are received within the first 15 seconds after startup, a reminder pop-up will be shown stating that broadcasting must be enabled in CS2/CS3 settings